-The Board may make minor amendments to this Policy for regulatory, exchange control, tax or administrative purpose or to take account of a change in legislation without obtaining shareholder approval for that amendment.
-In the performance of this task, the Board receives input and support from the other Board committees.
+The Non-Executive Directors may make minor amendments to this Policy for regulatory, exchange control, tax or administrative purpose or to take account of a change in legislation without obtaining shareholder approval for that amendment.
+In the performance of this task, the Non-Executive Directors receive input and support from the other Board committees.